Lake Kubenskoye

-Lake Kubenskoye (Кубенское озеро) is a large and shallow lake in Vologda Oblast of Russia, situated at the height of 110.1 metres above mean sea level, stretching for 54 km from north-west to south-east.
+Lake Kubenskoye (Кубенское озеро) is a large and shallow lake in Vologda Oblast of Northwest Russia, situated at the height of 110.1 metres above mean sea level, stretching for 54 km from north-west to south-east.

 The lake area is 648 km2, without islands — 407 km2.
 Its average depth is 1.2 m.
 The lake is known for its frequents storms and seasonal fluctuations of water level.
 The average seasonal variation is 2.4 m and the maximum is 5.49 m.
 The lake is elongated from the northwest to the southeast.
 It is the source of the river Sukhona, which flows out in the southeastern corner of the lake.

 Administratively, the lake is divided between Vologodsky District (west), Sokolsky District (southeast), and Ust-Kubinsky District (east) of Vologda Oblast.
 In terms of the area, Lake Kubenskoye is the fourth natural lake of Vologda Oblast (behind Lake Onega, Lake Beloye, and Lake Vozhe) and the fifth lake (also behind the Rybinsk Reservoir).

 The area of the basin of the lake is 14700 km2.
 The basin occupies much of the central and northern parts of Vologda Oblast, as well as parts of Konoshsky District of Arkhangelsk Oblast.
 The major tributary of the lake is the Kubena.